Welcome to PSMS!

 Hildegard Hendrickson Free Public ID Clinic

-The fall 2024 ID clinics will Start Monday, Sept.
-30. from 4pm to 7pm at CUH.
+The fall 2024 ID clinics are in session Mondays from 4pm to 7pm at CUH.
 For more information click here.
+We expect to run through Nov.
+4th.
 As this is subject to change, please always visit our home page to make sure the clinics are on before coming.

 PSMS Inclusivity Statement